PoisotLab/ms_metaweb_transfer/manuscript.md

 REF showed that the profile likelihood (assuming a known distribution of
 $\mathbf{\Sigma}$, or a normal distribution otherwise) peaks at the rank maximizing the signal-to-noise ration.
-Because the European metaweb is almost entirely known, the amount of noise is low; this is reflected in FIGREF, where the scree plot shows no important drop, and in FIGREF where the proportion of variance explained increases smoothly at higher dimensions.
+Because the European metaweb is almost entirely known, the amount of noise is low; this is reflected in @fig:scree (left), where the scree plot shows no important drop, and in @fig:scree (right) where the proportion of variance explained increases smoothly at higher dimensions.
 For this reason, we default back to an arbitrary threshold that explain 60% of the variance in the underlying data, corresponding to 12 dimensions.

+![Left: representation of the screeplot of the eigenvalues from the tSVD on the European metaweb.
+The screeplot shows no obvious drop in the eigenvalues that may be leveraged to automatically detect a minimal dimension for embedding, after *e.g.* @Zhu2006AutDim.
+Right: cumulative fraction of variance explained by each dimensions up to the rank of the European metaweb.
+The grey lines represents cutoff at 40, 60, and 80% of variance explained.
+For the rest of the analysis, we reverted to an arbitrary threshold of 60% of variance explained, which represented a good tradeoff between accuracy and reduced number of features.](figures/figure-screeplot.png){#fig:scree}

 Because RDPG relies on matrix multiplication, the higher dimensions essentially serve to make specific interactions converge towards 0 or 1; therefore,